EternityForest/iot_devices/README.md

 ## Using the device

 Note: We never have to import the module ourselves.
 It is imported on demand based on the data!
-We automatically search sys.path and the demo device folder
+We automatically search sys.path.

 [Full host API docs](https://eternityforest.github.io/iot_devices/docs/iot_devices/host.html)